solovieff/kibernikto/README.md

 # install from pip

-``pip install tonetube``
+``pip install kibernikto``

 # how to run

-- Create your bot using BotFather and obtain it's key.
+- Create telegram bot using @BotFather and obtain it's key.
 You can also change the picture and other details there.
 Set env `TG_BOT_KEY`.

   Turn off Group Privacy for your bot to be able to react to group messages: